 Assessment of patients on long-term opioid therapy will likely require a structured and a staged approach over several visits.
-Brief screening instruments can inform the assessment but should not replace clinical observation and judgment.
+Elements of this assessment could be accomplished in collaboration with a pain specialist, structured multidisciplinary pain program, or multidisciplinary team, when available.
+Brief screening instruments can also inform the assessment but should not replace clinical observation and judgment.
+Additional diagnostic assessment may be necessary in some patients to rule out other causes of chronic pain.
 The following elements should be part of the assessment:

 - Patient history.
 Complete a detailed, appropriate medical history including conditions and associated treatment from personal interview as well as by reviewing medical records.
 Note the pain-related diagnosis, including documentation of indications for the use of pain medication.
-History should include: - o The nature and intensity of the pain. - Location of pain(s).
+History should include: - The nature and intensity of the pain. - Location of pain(s).
 This can be documented using a pictorial representation of the body.
-Fill in all the parts of the body affected by chronic pain. - o Review the nature and intensity of opioid withdrawal symptoms, if experienced. - o The effect of pain on physical and psychosocial function. - o Current and relevant past treatments for pain, including opioids and other medications and their efficacy; and - Document history of long-term opioid use from the first prescription, as accurately as possible.
+Fill in all the parts of the body affected by chronic pain. - Review the nature and intensity of opioid withdrawal symptoms, if experienced. - The effect of pain on physical and psychosocial function. - Current and relevant past treatments for pain, including opioids and other medications and their efficacy; and - Document history of long-term opioid use from the first prescription, as accurately as possible.
 Include dosage and changes in dosage over time. - Document pain-related interventions, including spine and extremity surgery, injections, any integrative health interventions and impact on pain and function. - Review and document the current treatment agreement if one is in place. - Document all medications including those prescribed and over the counter. - Assess opioid-related adverse outcomes and significant side effects.
-See Appendix D: Medical Risks of Long-Term Opioid Use. - o Review any pertinent diagnostic, therapeutic, and laboratory results - Review any pertinent consultations - Observation and reporting of the patient's affect and behavior.
+See Appendix D: Medical Risks of Long-Term Opioid Use. - o Review any pertinent diagnostic, therapeutic, and laboratory results - o Review any pertinent consultations - Observation and reporting of the patient's affect and behavior.
 Interviewing a family member or caregiver may reveal problems or benefits otherwise missed.
-Documenting this type of information may be important in accurately assessing the patient's physical and psychosocial functioning on opioids and successfully implementing treatment pathways (See Treatment on page 7). - Physical exam.
+Documenting this type of information may be important in accurately assessing the patient's physical and psychosocial functioning on opioids and successfully implementing treatment pathways (See Treatment on page 7). - Assessment of sleep hygiene.
+Assessment of current sleep quality and history of any sleep related disorders. - Physical exam.
 Perform an appropriate physical exam, including a detailed examination of all pain-related regions; for patients with neuropathic pain of any kind, document a detailed neurological examination. - Pain and functional status.
 Use a validated tool such as the PEG (Pain intensity, interference with Enjoyment of life, and interference with General activity) scale.
 To the extent possible, from medical records and from patient self-report, estimate functional improvement in response to opioids. - Prescription Monitoring Program (PMP).
-Review the PMP to identify any controlled substances received by the patient in accordance with the provisions of WAC 246-817-980, 246-840-4990, 246-853-790, 246-919-985 or 246-922-790.
+Review the PMP to identify any controlled substances received by the patient in accordance with the provisions of WAC 246-817-980, 246-840-4990,

+246-853-790, 246-919-985 or 246-922-790.
 Document all findings relevant to controlled substance use, including concomitant opioid and sedative, multiple opioid prescribers, and early refills.